Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Simulation Results

 \subsubsection{Impact of Inductive Bias}

-In Table \ref{tab1}, we show the tested system performance.
-When $N=4$ and $K=2$, the approximation error of all DNNs are small, and the $200,000$ training samples are sufficient for all the DNNs to achieve more than $99\%$ normalized sum rate in this setting, but are not sufficient for the settings with more users.
+In Table \ref{tab1}, we show the tested system performance, which is measured by the sum rate achieved by each DNN normalized by the sum rate achieved by the WMMSE algorithm.
+When $N=4$ and $K=2$, the approximation error of all DNNs are small, and the $200,000$ training samples are sufficient for all the DNNs to achieve more than $99\%$ normalized sum rate in this setting.
 When $N=8$ and $K=4$, the EdgeGNN achieves the highest sum rate, and the LCNN performs the worst due to the mismatched inductive bias, as expected.
 Our simulation demonstrates that the performance of the LCNN can only be increased to 94.4$\%$ from 92.8$\%$ even using much more training samples to reduce the estimation error, which indicates that its performance loss from the EdgeGNN comes from the undiminishable approximation error (not shown due to the lack of space).
 After cascaded with fully connected layers, the F-LCNN performs close to the FNN.
-When $N=8$ and $K=4$, the training and test performance of the FNN are respectively 99.4$\%$ and 94.7$\%$, those of the F-LCNN are respectively 99.2$\%$ and 94.6$\%$, and those of the EdgeGNN are nearly identical.
-The gap between the training and test performance of FNN and F-LCNN comes from the large hypothesis space incurred by the fully connected layers.
+When $N=8$ and $K=4$, the training and test performance of the FNN are respectively 99.4$\%$ and 94.7$\%$, while those of the F-LCNN are respectively 99.2$\%$ and 94.6$\%$, and those of the EdgeGNN are nearly identical.
+The gaps between the training and test performance of FNN and F-LCNN come from the large hypothesis space incurred by the fully connected layers.